 It is worth noting that the rules required for accommodation of additional languages in the Devanagari ruleset apart from those required for Hindi are never in conflict with one another.

-In Section 7, the Whole Label Evaluation (WLE) rules are given which cover all the languages under the purview of the NBGP for Devanagari script.
+In Section 7, the Whole Label Evaluation (WLE) rules are given which cover all the languages under the purview of the NBGP for the Devanagari script.

 Akshar formation rules for Hindi